jacquelinerodney/jacquelinerodney/README.md

 Fun Fact: My 2021 goal is to become a polygot!
 Currently learning: Hindi, Spanish & Italian.

-### Currently working on:
+### Projects I'm currently working on:
-applications that transform the user experience of margainilzed communities such as BIPOC, Women & LGBTQi, through travel, wellness, fashion & beauty.
+- applications that transform the user experience of marginailized communities such as BIPOC, Women & LGBTQi, through travel, wellness, fashion & beauty

+- technology that provides solutions for sustainbility in regards to international supply chain and manufacturing

 ### Skills & Languages :
 HTML, CSS, Javascript, Node.js, jQuery, GitHub, Python